-Congratulations to Barb Cram on being named the Grand Marshal for the 2017 City of Falls Church Memorial Day Parade.
-Ms. Cram will preside over the festivities on Monday, May 29.
-The Recreation and Parks Advisory Board selected Ms. Cram based on her extensive community involvement with Falls Church City Public Schools, Falls Church Homeless Shelter, fundraising efforts for local organizations and all around community support.
+Congratulations to Rebecca Tax on being named the Grand Marshal for the 41st Annual City of Falls Church Memorial Day Parade.
+Rebecca will preside over the City’s annual festivities on Monday, May 29, 2023.
+The Recreation and Parks Advisory Board selected Rebecca based on her extensive community involvement with Falls Church City Public Schools, Falls Church Homeless Shelter, fundraising efforts for local organizations and all around community support.

 16 years ago, Rebecca and her husband moved here from Arlington County after a leisurely drive through the City with their sleeping infant in the backseat.
 They saw a house for sale and the rest is history!
 Since then, she’s raised two children here, has opened two very successful businesses in the City, Lazy Mike’s (well now, right outside of the City) and Clare and Don’s Beach Shack with her brother, Dave Tax and has made countless positive impacts for local organizations and community members.

 As I walked into Lazy Mike’s I was warmly greeted with “How may I help you?
 Picking up?”
 I said I was there to interview Rebecca Tax.
 I see Rebecca’s face pop out from behind the kitchen and say with a big smile “I’ll be right there”.
 We sat down at a table with her mom and began talking.
 One of her favorite things about Falls Church is how “everyone is connected.
 We have a very strong sense of community and it’s very homey”.
 This is evident with the number of people coming in and out during the lunch rush and the conversations happening at the tables around us with those who seem to have lunch there every day!